BAZBOT123/js-dom-browser-intro/README.md

 Just like with CSS we will always use a separate file as that is considered best practice.

 ## Using the Console
-Remember the Developer Tools?
-We used it in HTML and CSS to inspect our elements, modify styles, test responsiveness and much more.
+Remember the [Developer Tools](https://developer.chrome.com/docs/devtools/)?
+We used them in HTML and CSS to inspect our elements, modify styles, test responsiveness and much more.
 The Developer Tools are also a fantastic tool for debugging JavaScript.
 When we used `console.log` in our node programs, we got messages in our terminal.
 In the browser, these `console.log` messages will appear in the Developer Tools in the Console tab.
 What's more, if we log an object or an array we can expand and collapse it's properties dynamically!
 Try this out:

 ```javascript
 <!DOCTYPE html>